The Victorian Aboriginal Health and Wellbeing Workforce Strategy

-The Victorian Aboriginal Health and Wellbeing Workforce Strategy (Strategy) aims to support a strong and able workforce, across the Aboriginal Community Controlled Organisation (ACCO) sector, to deliver holistic health and wellbeing services to Aboriginal and Torres Strait Islander people.
+The Victorian Aboriginal Health and Wellbeing Workforce Strategy (Strategy) aims to support a strong and able workforce across VACCHO’s Member organisations, to deliver holistic wellbeing services to Aboriginal and Torres Strait Islander people.

-The Strategy outlines 10 strategic priorities as well as providing a coordinated framework and implementation plan to address the attraction, recruitment, retention, and development of the workforce – inclusive of clinical and non-clinical employment across all levels, roles, and functions.
+The Strategy outlines 10 strategic priorities and provides a coordinated framework to address the attraction, recruitment, retention, and development of the workforce – inclusive of clinical and non-clinical employment across all levels, roles and functions.

 2. Create the environment: Establish the conditions for workers to thrive and fulfil their potential.